Top 10 Native Plants for Full Sun from West Cook Wild Ones

 2. New England Aster (Aster nova-angliae): Blooms later summer, provides fall nectar to pollinators.
 Monarchs love this plant and need it to fuel up for their long migration to Mexico.
 Leaves host the sweet little butterfly Pearl Crescentspot.
 Once New England Aster is established it can tolerate dry spells though generally this plant is listed as loving moister soils.
 The lower leaves tend to age and get brown.
-They are easy to swipe off, or just plant something a couple feet tall in front of them to hide their “knees.”
+They are easy to swipe off, or just plant something a couple feet tall in front of them to hide their knees.
 They can also be pruned to a desired height before July 4 (just place the trimmed pieces at the base of the plant so that any caterpillars can make their way back to fresh leaves).
 Its a really nice plant with a nice habit and beautiful purple flowers.
 There are many other kinds of wonderful asters, many of which volunteer themselves.
 Allow some of the volunteers to grow and enjoy their beautiful colors in the fall.
 A lower growing aster that prefers drier conditions is Aromatic Aster.
 It blooms October through November, offering pollen and nectar during a time where there really is very little else blooming.

-4. Rose or Swamp Milkweed (Asclepias incarnata): Starts to bloom around June—flowers will be covered by pollinators.
+4. Rose or Swamp Milkweed (Asclepias incarnata): Starts to bloom around Juneflowers will be covered by pollinators.
 Plants in the Asclepias genus are the only hosts for Monarch butterflies.
 Plant a milkweed of some type and you should get Monarch caterpillars.
-A. incarnata is a beautiful plant—usually needs a moister site but can adapt to drier areas once established.
+A. incarnata is a beautiful plantusually needs a moister site but can adapt to drier areas once established.
 A. sullivantii is Praire Milkweed and is suggested as a garden friendly version of Common Milkweed.
 It is not as aggressive.
 One suited more for dry condition is Butterflyweed, Asclepias tuberosa; it is lower growing and blooms a glowing orange.

 5. Brown-eyed Susans (Rudbeckia species ): Blooms later in the summer and through the fall and sometimes even through the first snowfall.
 Drought tolerant, excellent nectar plant and host plant to checkerspot butterflies.